taylormitchell/tab-vs-sw-throttling-demo/README.md

-# Tab vs Service worker throttling demo
+# Tab vs service worker throttling demo

 Demonstrates how timers on tabs are throttled while service worker's aren't.
 For more info on throttling, see: https://blog.chromium.org/2020/11/tab-throttling-and-more-performance.html